tunroam/paper/intersection_report_spec/304client.md

 ## Protocol: Supplicant / client

-The motivation for the settings of the client can be found in the AP specification.
+The motivation for the settings of the client can be found in *[Protocol: AP Specification]*.
 The client needs to configure two aspects, the 802.1x wireless configuration and a VPN client.